orsonteodoro/nano-ycmd/README.md

 The features below are still in development.
 Some may be feature complete.

-Do Alt-\` to bring up the completer commands menu
+Do Alt-\` to bring up the completer commands menu.

-To execute a completer command do Ctrl-letter
+Do Ctrl-letter to execute a completer command.

-To exit the completer commands do Ctrl-space
+Do Ctrl-space to exit the completer commands.

 Some completer commands may not work or not made available for the particular language that you working with.